-- Circle time activities linked to PHSE that encourage respect for others and the differences between individuals e.g. role plays, writing poems and stories about bullying, making posters. - Peer mentors in class and a buddy system on the playground. - Celebrations of good and exemplary behaviour in assembly to provide behavioural models. - Anti- bullying assemblies at regular intervals. - Public celebrations of children's achievements both in and out of school. - Playground activities to stimulate team building and cooperation. - Friendship Stop to avoid children feeling isolated. - An Action Station for children's comments re: bullying. - A system of noting repeated unacceptable behaviour (ie log book for individuals). - Good communication networks between staff, children, parents and governors. - Support for bullies and 'victims' of bullying to avoid repetition of behaviour. - Sharing the ideas and experiences of other schools. - Promoting a culture of 'Telling'. - A named adult for children to go to if they have a concern or anxiety. - To allow or condone bullying may lead to consideration under child protection procedures.
+- Circle time activities linked to PHSE that encourage respect for others and the differences between individuals e.g. role plays, writing poems and stories about bullying, making posters. - Peer mentors in class and a buddy system on the playground. - Celebrations of good and exemplary behaviour in assembly to provide behavioural models. - Anti- bullying assemblies at regular intervals. - Public celebrations of children's achievements both in and out of school. - Playground activities to stimulate team building and cooperation. - Friendship Stop to avoid children feeling isolated. - An Action Station for children's comments re: bullying. - A system of noting repeated unacceptable behaviour (i.e. log book for individuals). - Good communication networks between staff, children, parents and governors. - Support for the child who is bullying and the child experiencing bullying to avoid repetition of behaviour. - Sharing the ideas and experiences of other schools. - Promoting a culture of 'Telling'. - A named adult for children to go to if they have a concern or anxiety. - To allow or condone bullying may lead to consideration under child protection procedures.